hackclub/winter/masonnamminga.md

 Next is assembling all the servos together and verifying that every JavaScript function is working, after all the electronics are working I will create the web app.
 I plan to make a simple dashboard of buttons.
 When a button is pressed, the dispense function will be called, allowing for the servo to rotate and drop the snack.

 Finally, I will assemble the box with rows for the snacks and mount the screen and raspberry pi.
 For this I will use plywood and plexi glass.
-I will 3d print all needed brackets, and use a vinal cutter for accents and labels.
+I will 3d print all needed brackets, and use a vinyl cutter for accents and labels.
 The last step is to add LED light strips that can be contolled with the touchscreen!

 ## Budget